LingyeWU/CompSci-Unit-2/README.md

 ![Diagram](trafficlight.gif)

+[fig.4] Gif demonstration of the program

 **_Problem(fixed): how do variables and 'void' work in arduino_**

 Sol to the first problem:

 ![Diagram](variables.jpg)

+[fig.5] Variables in arduino

 **void**: The void keyword is used only in function declarations.
 It indicates that the function is expected to return no information to the function from which it was called.